matafokka/ExcelDarkThemeFix/README.md

 # What is not fixed?

 1. SmartArt.
 It's not possible to fix it.
-1. Charts' text color. *Automatic color is close to the needed one, and implementating the fix is hard and mostly useless.*
+1. Charts' text color. *Automatic color is close to the needed one, and implementing the fix is hard and mostly useless.*
 1. Dark background in a cell when editing text. *Use the formula thingy right above the sheet to see what you type.
 It's possible to fix, but it will remove the ability to undo things.*
 1. Auto color replacement, like when you set the automatic color, it would apply the right one instead. *Hard to fix, will remove the ability to undo things.
 The fix button also won't be added because of this behavior.
-If you **really** need to fix everything, save, close and open the workbook again. *
+If you **really** need to fix everything, save, close and open the workbook again.*
 1. You name it, I'm not an Excel expert :D

 If you know how to fix any of these things, please, let me know.
 I will greatly appreciate your effort!